Contents

 Prof. Gabrio Bassotti E-Mail

-Associate Professor of Gastroenterology, Perugia University School of Medicine, Perugia, Italy
+Associate Professor of Gastroenterology, School of Medicine, University of Perugia, Perugia, Italy

 Research Keywords: Constipation, gastrointestinal motility, enteric glial cells, entero-neurogliopathies